Is tide turning for London's prodigal plutocrats?

 LONDON London's super-rich, their numbers swelled by fat cats from China, Russia and the Middle East, are spending more on luxuries than before the financial crisis, but there are signs that some may be cutting back on the cream.

-The global luxury goods market grew 10 percent to 191 billion euros (160 billion pounds) between 2010 and 2011, surpassing the 2007 peak of $170 billion on the back of strong appetite from Chinese customers, data from consultancy Bain & Co shows.
+The global luxury goods market grew 10 percent to 191 billion euros between 2010 and 2011, surpassing the 2007 peak of $170 billion on the back of strong appetite from Chinese customers, data from consultancy Bain & Co shows.

 "From what we're finding, despite global events, luxury is really experiencing almost an anti-crisis," Tory Frame, a consumer products and retail expert at Bain, told Reuters.